mkrizmancic/KeyboardChatteringFix-Linux/README.md

 - -v {0,1,2}, --verbosity {0,1,2}

+- -c CONFIG_PATH, --config-path CONFIG_PATH
+  - Path to the configuration file specifying the threshold for each key (absolute or relative to the main project directory).
+Default path is `config.yaml` in main project directory.
+If file does not exist, the default threshold or the provided THRESHOLD will be used for all keys.

+- -n, --new-config
+  - Create a new configuration file at CONFIG_PATH with commented out entries for all available keys for a given keyboard.
+To customize the threshold for a key, uncomment the line and set the threshold valu in miliseconds.

 ## Automation

 Starting the script manually every time doesn't sound like the greatest idea, so